MDK: Gameplay development

 At the time, the shooter game market was dominated by first-person shooters, most of which worked off the template set by Doom and Quake.
 However, the developers were never interested in making a first-person shooter.
 Bruty was particularly passionate about this aspect of the game, arguing "I feel the player is more involved in the world when they can see their own character."
 Williams agrees; "We wanted the player to see all the cool actions the main character would be performing, so third-person was the natural choice and challenge we went for."

 From the earliest stages of level design, it was decided each level would begin with a free-fall minigame, before the level proper begins.
 Initially, the plan was for Kurt to travel through each level on a futuristic motorcycle, which would morph around him to protect him and would be integrated into his Coil Suit.
 However, this idea was ultimately scrapped in favor of a more straightforward 3D "run-and-gun" style gameplay.
-Another early concept which was scrapped was that sniper mode would only be available to the player during the boss fight at the end of each level.
+Another early concept that was scrapped was that sniper mode would only be available to the player during the boss fight at the end of each level.
 This was changed so the player could use sniper mode whenever they wished.
 An early concept which did make it into the final game was the notion of ridiculous weaponry.
 One of the first such weapons conceived was the "World's Smallest Nuclear Bomb," as the team wanted to come up with the most over-the-top way imaginable to open a door.